-- (a) the relevant person; - (b) a family member of the relevant person; - a body corporate of which the relevant person or their spouse or domestic (c) partner is a Director or a member of the governing body - an employer of the relevant person, unless the employer is a public body: (d) - (e) a business partner of the relevant person; - a person for whom the relevant person is a consultant, contractor or agent (f) - a beneficiary under a trust or an object of a discretionary trust of which the (g) relevant person is a trustee; or - a person from whom the relevant person has received a disclosable gift. (h)
+- (a) the relevant person - (b) a family member of the relevant person - (c) a body corporate of which the relevant person or their spouse or domestic partner is a Director or a member of the governing body - (d) an employer of the relevant person, unless the employer is a public body - (e) a business partner of the relevant person - (f) a person for whom the relevant person is a consultant, contractor or agent - (g) a beneficiary under a trust or an object of a discretionary trust of which the relevant person is a trustee; or - (h) a person from whom the relevant person has received a disclosable gift.

-nam se provide a summary as to how the material conflict of interest has arisen, , including the es of any other parties involved, the nature of your relationship with them and the nature of that is interest in the matter:
+nam se provide a summary as to how the material conflict of interest has arisen, , including the es of any other parties involved, the nature of your relationship with them and the nature of that 's interest in the matter :

 7. Details of independent advice sought:

 Advi ce sought from:

 Reco ommended action/feedback:

 Rela ted correspondence reference number(s) or attach to this document:

-Action you have taken to avoid participating in the delegated decision, preparation of

-the rep port or any other process
+8. Action you have taken to avoid participating in the delegated decision, preparation of the report or any other process

-the action you have taken to ensure you are not involved in any way in the decisions or the provision of advice to a meeting:
+Plea maki se outline the action you have taken to ensure you are not involved in any way in the decision- ing process or the provision of advice to a meeting:

-Documentary evidence of this can be found here (Infowise reference):
+Docu umentary evidence of this can be found here (Infowise reference):

-9. Declar ation
+9. Declaration

-Name

-Signed
+Nam e

+Sign ed

 Date